LabunskyA/labunsky.info/running/skechers/index.md

 ### Skechers Rubber

 Regular rubber you may find in their most consumer-oriented shoes.
+One of the worst generic rubber there is.
+Works fine with a big contact area, but some shoes just do not have enough rubber areas to provide it.
+Basic in every other way.

 - Lifespan - 500km or less
 - Softness - Soft